-Well, Thanksgiving and New Year’s Eve almost have the same volume of patients and level of toxicity.
-During Thanksgiving, blood pressure shoots up due to too much consumption of salty foods and let us not forget the the melting juice of cholesterol.
-New Year’s Eve on the other hand is like being inside New York’s Stock Exchange (wherein everyone is just as loud as they exchange trade) because aside from heart attacks, there are also high cases firecracker injuries, and gunshot wounds, making it busier and more chaotic for nurses (particularly in ER).
+Well, Thanksgiving and New Year’s Eve almost have the same volume of patients and levels of toxicity.
+During Thanksgiving, blood pressure shoots up due to too much consumption of salty foods and lets us not forget the melting juice of cholesterol.
+New Year’s Eve, on the other hand, is like being inside New York’s Stock Exchange (wherein everyone is just as loud as they exchange trade) because aside from heart attacks, there are also high cases firecracker injuries, and gunshot wounds, making it busier and more chaotic for nurses (particularly in ER).

 Christmas Day is different, because it is simply calm and peaceful.
-Although there is still high volume of patient admitted, its toxicity is not as severe as the other two occasions.
+Although there is still a high volume of patients admitted, its toxicity is not as severe as the other two occasions.
 Aside from this, everyone seems to be very grateful and giving.
-In fact, people are so generous, that we experience overflow of sweets, ham, and several palatable foods.
-Almost every admitted patient have something to give, which is very heart warming.
+In fact, people are so generous, that we experience the overflow of sweets, ham, and several palatable foods.
+Almost every admitted patient have something to give, which is very heartwarming.
 But of course, we can’t devour too much, or else we might be the next admission.

-Even though it feels lonely to have a shift on Christmas Eve, at some point it appears to be worth and fun because we get to bring smile among unhopeful patients, and send laughter among depressed relatives.
-Sometimes, Christmas is best celebrated with someone you don’t know, like our patients; because we are not only taking care of them, but we also become their extend relative whom they can happily celebrate Christmas with.
+Even though it feels lonely to have a shift on Christmas Eve, at some point it appears to be worth and fun because we get to bring smiles among unhopeful patients, and send laughter among depressed relatives.
+Sometimes, Christmas is best celebrated with someone you don’t know, like our patients; because we are not only taking care of them, but we also become their extended relatives whom they can happily celebrate Christmas with.